aidando73/paxos/README.md

     {preparenack-message} = PREPARENACKCHAR{from-id} {proposal-id}
     {proposalnack-message} = PROPOSALNACKCHAR{from-id} {proposal-id}
 ```

+### Tests
+All tests are included in the `src/test` folder.
+The following commands run them:

+    make test_eserver            ->      tests for email server
+    make test_eclient            ->      tests for email client
+    make test_paxos              ->      tests for paxos implementation

 ### Notes
 - The distiguished learner is the proposer that issued the proposal.